typeable/compaREST/README.md

                            Supports many formats such as markdown, html, rtf, doc, txt, rst, and many more.

-                           Leave off the extensionto produce a self-contained HTML report with styling.
+                           Leave out the extension to produce a self-contained HTML report with styling.
   --folding-block-quotes-style
                            The report tree is structured using summary/detail